 The first mechanic we should talk about is the Check.
 When you make a Check, you roll two dice based on your character's attributes: Dexterity, Insight, Might and Willpower (each attribute will be tied to a die size, from a weak d6 to a very strong d12).
 For instance, you might find yourself rolling Insight + Willpower to cast a spell, or rolling your Might + Might when swinging a powerful greataxe.

 The flowchart below summarizes a typical Check:

-Being heroic protagonists, the Player Characters have several ways to influence the outcome: they can support each other with a Group Check, spend Fabula Points to succeed automatically, or even accept a steep Cost in order to turn a failure into success.
+Being heroic protagonists, the Player Characters have several ways to influence the outcome: they can support each other with a Group Check, spend Fabula Points to fight against fate and reroll dice, or even accept a steep Cost in order to turn a failure into success.

 Regardless of outcome, the situation will change in some way - in Fabula Ultima, the action must be constantly kept moving!